Ian Macleod Distillers: History

-In June 2011, Ian Macleod added another mothballed distillery from Highland Distillers Tamdhu Distillery.
+In June 2011, Ian Macleod added another mothballed distillery from Highland Distillers Tamdhu distillery.
 The brand was re-launched in May 2013 at the Speyside Whisky Festival.
 In September 2016 Spencerfield Spirits was acquired, bringing Edinburgh Gin, Pig's Nose, Sheep Dip and The Feathery Scotch Whiskies into the fold.

-In October 2017, Ian MacLeod bought the trademark for Rosebank Distillery from Diageo and the distillery site from Scottish Canals with the intention of reopening the distillery.
+In October 2017, Ian MacLeod bought the trademark for Rosebank distillery from Diageo and the distillery site from Scottish Canals with the intention of reopening the distillery.
 In July 2023 production restarted at Rosebank Distillery.

-On 6 December 2024, Edinburgh Gin opened a new distillery and visitor centre on East Market Street.
+On 6 December 2024, Edinburgh Gin opened a new distillery and visitor centre in the Old Town area of Edinburgh.